Top Ten Myths About Biomedical Waste

 Myth #7 – left over medications can be disposed of in sharps containers: Incorrect!
 Actually, it’s not allowed to dispose of pharmaceutical waste in red/yellow sharps containers and it’s not good practice (and against the law some instances) to dispose of waste drugs down the drain or in the regular garbage…which is why we have white & blue drug disposal bins.
 Don’t have one in your areas?
 Get in touch.

-Myth #8 – coffee cups cannot be recycled: Incorrect!
-I’m trying really hard not to make a bad joke about bad coffee being classified as biomedical waste…but we’re seeing so many disposable coffee cups ending up in the garbage that it’s worthwhile reminding that coffee cups can be recycled anywhere metal/glass/plastic/containers are collected.
+Myth #8 – coffee cups can be recycled: Incorrect!
+I’m trying really hard not to make a bad joke about bad coffee being classified as biomedical waste…but we’re seeing so many disposable coffee cups ending up in the recycling bin that it’s worthwhile reminding that coffee cups are garbage.
 Better yet, get yourself a reusable travel mug.

 Myth #9 – Yellow bags and red bags are the perfect place to put old newspapers: Incorrect!
 Waste disposed on in yellow bags or red bags costs 7 to 10 times as much as regular garbage…that’s a lot of money to unnecessarily sterilize the news, no matter how bad it is.
 Besides, you should really be recycling that newspaper…UHN gets money by selling paper for recycling.